 Looking for something outside the norm?
 Schermeister Winery is one of the best wineries in Sonoma County for unique wine tasting!
 Case in point: they have an aroma bar.
 A unique place where you can experience the 18 most common aromas found in wine.

 Schermeister winery is fun for all ages.
 The stunning creekside tasting room is child and pet-friendly (as long as your dog is on a leash).
 And as long they will play nice with the sweet vineyard pup, Eli!

-Winemaker Robert Schermeister and his wife Laura are passionate about wild fermentation wines that are unfiltered, sustainably farmed and vegan friendly.
+Winemaker Robert Schermeister and his wife Laura are passionate about wild fermentation wines that are unfiltered, sustainably farmed, and vegan friendly wines.

 - Why we chose it: Mira Winery is perfecting the art of winemaking in Napa Valley.

 - Who it’s for: Anyone looking to dip their toes into Napa wines during their stay in the Sonoma wine country.

 A Hidden Gem in Wine Country: Mira Winery’s Boutique Vineyard